 How Many Days in Venice?

-If you can spare more days, take day trips to some of the other islands in Venice’s lagoon.
+If you can spare more days, take day trips to some other islands in Venice’s lagoon.
 Burano and Murano are both beautiful.

 Public Transportation in Venice